 Resilience assessment.
-Resilience of the biotope is assessed as 'High' where resistance is 'High' (no significant impact) or 'Medium' (where <25 % of the Cystoseira canopy and Corallina officinalis fronds or encrusting corallines are removed, based on regrowth from the basal crusts and/or vegetative growth from surrounding turfs or crusts.
-Where resistance is assessed as 'Low' or 'None' then resilience is assessed as 'Medium' (2-10 years) for the Cystoseira canopy Corallina officinalis turf and encrusting corallines.
-Recovery of the age structure of the coralline crusts may require longer time as these can be long-lived but where recolonization and cover by younger crusts has occurred this is not considered to substantially alter the character of the biotope.
+The resilience of the biotope is assessed as 'High' where resistance is 'High' (no significant impact) or 'Medium' (where <25 % of Corallina officinalis fronds or encrusting corallines are removed and coralline crusts remain), based on regrowth from the basal crusts and vegetative growth from surrounding turfs or crusts.
+Where resistance is assessed as 'Low' or 'None' then resilience is assessed as 'Medium' (2-10 years) for the Corallina officinalis turf and encrusting corallines.
+Recovery of the age structure of the coralline crusts may require longer, as these can be long-lived, but where recolonization and cover by younger crusts have occurred the age structure of the crusts is not considered to substantially alter the character of the biotope.
 Once a coralline turf has developed it will probably be colonized by epiphytic invertebrates such as harpacticoids, amphipods and isopods relatively quickly from the surrounding area.
 Therefore, the biotope would be recognizable once the coralline turf has regrown, which is likely to be quite rapid if the resistant crustose bases remain.
-The clearance experiments by Littler & Kauker (1984) suggest that recovery of a dense turf cover whether basal crusts remained or were totally removed would require more than 2 years.
+The clearance experiments by Littler & Kauker (1984) suggest that recovery of a dense turf cover whether basal crusts remained or were totally removed would require more than two years.
 Presumably, as crusts can grow in all directions percentage cover is not a linear function and that gap closure would speed up with greater cover.
-Recruitment of associated species of red algae is probably equally rapid, and once the algal turf has developed most of the epiphytic invertebrates would colonize quickly, although some species e.g. small brooding gastropods would take longer.
+Recruitment of associated species of red algae is probably equally rapid, and once the algal turf has developed most of the epiphytic invertebrates would colonize quickly, although some species e.g. small brooding gastropods could take longer.
 The ephemeral green algae associated with the biotope are opportunist colonizers of gaps and would be expected to recover within a year.
+Where perturbations have a large spatial footprint with the widespread removal of crusts over a large area then the development of an alternate state emerging with dominance by canopy-forming algae is a possibility.
+In such an instance, recovery could take much longer and depend on active management or further perturbations.
+No evidence was found however to determine when such shifts might occur.

-NB: The resilience and the ability to recover from human induced pressures is a combination of the environmental conditions of the site, the frequency (repeated disturbances versus a one-off event) and the intensity of the disturbance.
+Note: the resilience and the ability to recover from human induced pressures is a combination of the environmental conditions of the site, the frequency (repeated disturbances versus a one-off event) and the intensity of the disturbance.
 Recovery of impacted populations will always be mediated by stochastic events and processes acting over different scales including, but not limited to, local habitat conditions, further impacts and processes such as larval-supply and recruitment between populations.
 Full recovery is defined as the return to the state of the habitat that existed prior to impact.
 This does not necessarily mean that every component species has returned to its prior condition, abundance or extent but that the relevant functional components are present and the habitat is structurally and functionally recognizable as the initial habitat of interest.
 It should be noted that the recovery rates are only indicative of the recovery potential.